View all connectors

 When connection verification fails

-When DX verifies a GitHub Copilot connection, it checks access to seat assignments.
+When DX verifies a GitHub Copilot connection, it checks access to the relevant endpoints.
 If your connection is failing, you can test the endpoints directly using the curl commands below to troubleshoot the issue.
-Replace YOUR_ENTERPRISE_SLUG with your enterprise slug and YOUR_TOKEN with your Personal Access Token.

-1. Test Copilot Seat Assignments Access
+1. Test Copilot Seat Assignments Access (enterprise PAT only)

 This verifies that your token can access Copilot seat assignments: